thesimpleone/windows-ova/README.md

 Building
 --------
-To build this, start with a debian system and install virtualbox and the
+To build this, start with a debian/ubuntu system and install virtualbox and the
 following:
 ```
 apt-get install fakeroot multistrap debian-archive-keyring rsync mtools
-genisoimage qemu-img dosfsutils
+genisoimage qemu-utils  dosfstools
 ```